rails/webpacker/docs/docker.md

       - '3035:3035'
 ```

-Add nodejs and yarn as dependencies in Dockerfile,
+add nodejs and yarn as dependencies in Dockerfile,

 ```dockerfile
 FROM ruby:2.4.1